pkro/linux_notes/readme.md

     qemu-system-x86_64: --cdrom mini.iso: Could not open 'mini.iso': No such file or directory
     # not working, check why;

+#### Private networking

+- No crossover cables are necesssary anymore
+- Switches allow to connect 3+ Systems
+- Setting static IP addresses allows them to communicate

+Network settings locations:

+- Debian based distros: `/etc/network/interfaces`
+- Redhat based distros: `/etc/sysconfig/network-scripts`
+- Some distros now use NetworkManager (`nmcli`, `nmtui`); check with `nmcli d` which network interfaces are managed by it
+- Recent Ubuntu releases use Netplan (`/etc/netplan`) using yaml files; on Desktop versions, netplan is often set up to use NetworkManager to manage settings

 ### Exploration

+#### Using diff

+Compares files.
+The output notations are `ed` commands to move around and change content of a file.
+Can be used to generate patch files.

+    pk@pk-lightshow:~/tmp$ paste file1 file2 | pr -t -e20
+    apple               apple
+    banana              banana
+    cherry              cherry
+    dragonfruit         elderberry
+    elderberry          dragonfruit
+    fig                 fig
+    grapefruit          grapefruit
+    honeydew            honeydew

+    pk@pk-lightshow:~/tmp$ diff file1 file2
+    4d3 # line 4 of left file is missing / (d)eleted in the right file
+    < dragonfruit
+    5a5 # line 5 differs / has been (a)ppended to the right file
+    > dragonfruit
+    pk@pk-lightshow:~/tmp$ diff -y file1 file2
+    apple								apple
+    banana								banana
+    cherry								cherry
+    dragonfruit						      <
+    elderberry							elderberry
+    >	dragonfruit
+    fig								fig
+    grapefruit							grapefruit
+    honeydew							honeydew

+    # | indicates that line has changed
+    pk@pk-lightshow:~/tmp$ diff -y file1 file4
+    apple								apple
+    banana								banana
+    cherry								cherry
+    dragonfruit						      |	durian
+    elderberry							elderberry
+    fig								fig
+    grapefruit							grapefruit
+    honeydew							honeydew

+    pk@pk-lightshow:~/tmp$ diff file1 file5
+    1,3c1,3
+    < apple
+    < banana
+    < cherry
+    ---
+    > apricot
+    > blueberry
+    > coconut

+#### Using xargs

+xargs takes the output of a command and uses it as arguments for a command *line by line* (so it calls the command multiple times for multiple lines in the output from the first command).
+By itself, it just echoes it out.

+Example: copy files that match a certain criteria from *anywhere* on the system to a specific directory:

+    # {}=standin, can be anything
+    pk@pk-lightshow:~$ find ~/Pictures -name "*.jpg" | xargs -I "{}" echo We found {}
+    We found /home/pk/Pictures/tv/formular.jpg
+    We found /home/pk/Pictures/tv/klebeband.jpg
+    We found /home/pk/Pictures/stars_sky_night_113553_1920x1080.jpg
+    We found /home/pk/Pictures/heckl.jpg
+    We found /home/pk/Pictures/sky/sky.jpg
+    [...]
+    # copy all jpgs to a specific folder and preserve path (--parents)
+    # this preserves the FULL path, so it starts form ~/tmp/home/username/Pictures/...
+    pk@pk-lightshow:~$ find ~/Pictures -name "*.jpg" | xargs -I "{}" cp --parents {} ~/tmp/

+This example could also with the `find -exec` option.

+#### Using watch and time

+- `watch`: run a command at a given interval and shows / refreshes the output (default every 2 seconds), like `top` refreshes.
+Example: `watch lsmem`
+- `time`: show how long a command took to complete.
+Example: `time ls`

 ## Building an Ubuntu server notes